rozek/sharedTextValue/README.md

 # sharedTextValue #

-a simple programming experiment for the Automerge Build Day
+a small programming experiment for the Automerge Build Day

 ![Screenshot](sharedTextValue-Screenshot.png)